Topological Arrest of Ballooning Modes in Non-Axisymmetric Plasmas: Anderson Localization

-Here, the vertical double bars denote any convenient matrix norm (e.g., the Frobenius norm), as the limiting value of $\gamma$ is independent of the specific norm chosen.
-For 1D Schr\"odinger operators with aperiodic coefficients, products of transfer matrices generically have $\gamma > 0$, leading to exponentially localized states.
-This classical analytical result \citep{anderson1958, crisanti1993} underlies Anderson localization and applies here because the geometric coefficients entering $V(\theta)$ vary aperiodically along a field line in 3D toroidal equilibria.
+where $\|\cdot\|$ denotes any convenient matrix norm (the limit is norm-independent).
+For 1D Schr\"odinger operators with aperiodic coefficients, products of transfer matrices generically satisfy $\gamma > 0$---this is guaranteed under mild assumptions by the Furstenberg theorem~\cite{Crisanti1993}.
 A positive Lyapunov exponent implies exponential localization of eigenfunctions,

-where $n_0$ is the location of the localization center and $\ell\equiv \gamma^{-1}$ is the localization length.
-Cuthbert and Dewar \citep{cuthbert1999} demonstrated the resulting exponential localization numerically.
-Note that Eq. \ref{eq:local} should be interpreted as smooth (upper bound) envelopes of the numerically calculated eigenfunctions by Cuthbert and Dewar, which exhibit significant fine structure within the envelopes.
+where $n_0$ is the localization center and $\ell \equiv \gamma^{-1}$ is the localization length.
+The inequality in Eq.~\eqref{eq:localization} should be read as a smooth upper-bound envelope; the eigenfunctions computed numerically by Cuthbert and Dewar exhibit significant fine structure within the envelope~\cite{Cuthbert2000}.

+Furstenberg-type arguments apply under specific assumptions: a given stellarator field line may be quasiperiodic or nearly integrable, in which case $\gamma$ should be computed directly from the transfer matrix.
+In particular, quasiperiodic potentials---which may arise in quasisymmetric stellarators where $|B|$ has an approximate continuous symmetry---can support extended or critical states rather than Anderson-localized ones.